 We see many types of drug charges in the Kansas City area, from minor marijuana possession to drug trafficking.
-I have over 15 years of criminal law experience handling all types of drug charges.
+I have nearly two decades of criminal law experience handling all types of drug charges.
 I will make sure you understand the charges against you and stand by you throughout the process.
-Some of the most common drug charges include:

 - Combination with DUI: I often handle combination charges involving DUI and drug possession.
 Police often search the car following a DUI arrest and find illegal substances like marijuana or meth.
 You may try to argue that any drugs or paraphernalia found do not belong to you, but the police only need to show that you knew of it and had the ability to control it.

 - Prescription narcotics: Anytime you are in possession of a prescription drug with no prescription in your name, you can face serious consequences.
 Depending on the substance and amount, you may be facing a felony.
 Sharing your narcotic medications with other people is also a serious crime.

 - Marijuana charges: Although sentiment regarding marijuana is shifting around the country and many states have legalized recreational use of marijuana, neither Kansas nor Missouri is among them.
 It is still illegal in both states.

 In addition, I handle cases pertaining to the following: